mBayraktar12/KAGGLE-BOT/README.md

 Telegram bot that monitors a Kaggle competition and sends notifications when a new best scoring public kernel is published.
+Since the score is not available in the kernel object, the bot will try to extract it from the title if provided.

 You'll need to provide a config.json file with the following values:
 - COMPETITION: The name of the competition to monitor
 - TELEGRAM_BOT_TOKEN: The bot token from Telegram